Powered by AI & TMDb

 FindByVibe is an AI movie finder built for that exact moment.
 Instead of demanding perfect keywords, it accepts natural descriptions.
 You can describe the plot, a scene, an actor, or even the vibe.
 The AI interprets the meaning behind your words and we verify the candidates against TMDb, so the results are grounded in real data rather than guesses.
 This is the difference between a generic search and a tool designed to help you describe a movie and find it quickly.

 Each tool page is focused on a specific memory style.
-Plot memories work best on the plot finder, character and setting memories fit the description finder, and scene or quote memories fit the "what movie is this" tool.
-If your hook is a line of dialogue, the movie quotes finder approach works well too, because a quote can be a stronger signal than a title.
+Plot memories work best on the plot finder, character and setting memories fit the description finder, quote fragments fit the movie quote finder, and visual clips fit the "what movie is this" tool.
 The goal is simple: turn a vague memory into a clear clue and get a result you can trust.